Red Hen Publications

 It was the disgracefuly public performance which we witnessed in the Pensieve junket and which, with Minerva McGonagall in the equation, the families of the perpetrators would have been notified of, and that it was that which brought matters to a head.

 Sirius would have had no reason or inclination to seek out any of his family after that date (July, 1976).
 Consequently, any statements regarding any of them made after this point come to us from at least one remove.
-Which throws a great deal of uncertainty upon such matters as reports of the death of Sirius’s younger brother.
+Which throws a great deal of uncertainty upon such matters as the report of the death of Sirius’s younger brother.

 We know that the Black family was traditionally Dark Arts sympathetic.
 But by all accounts Sirius’s claim was that his own immediate family were never Death Eaters.
 Nevertheless, Sirius certainly claims to have believed that his parents would have been proud of Regulus’s decision to join Voldemort’s organization before it was clear that Voldemort was prepared to prey on non-combatant purebloods as readily as anyone else.
-But it should also be pointed out that Sirius Black seems to have done a lot of talking through his hat about things he did not really know anything about.

 I think it is a good deal more likely that, if his father had still been alive, Regulus’s new friends and his new tattoo would have provoked an explosion second only to the one that Sirius had provoked by the report of his engaging in a disgraceful, unprovoked public attack on another student.
 It would certainly not have been the first time that a teenager made a disastrously life-changing decision without consulting his parents.
 And this would have been the point that Reggie may have learned that he had bound himself irrevocably to following a halfblood.